mrsimpson/slides-context-is-all-you-need/slides/07-current-state.md

 **Reader Notes:**

+In the beginning I spoke about my daughter and the approach to building Lego.

-Here's what I don't tell my daughter about this programming-as-parenting parallel - she's not quite ready for full independence with complex logical tasks yet.
+Here's what I don't tell my daughter about this programming-as-parenting parallel - she's not quite ready for yielding predictable results without specific instructions yet.

 But LLMs?
 They've reached that level of maturity.
 Just like mature children can handle tasks independently when given the right context and boundaries, these models are now ready for sophisticated context handling rather than detailed step-by-step instructions.
 The opportunity is enormous - we can move from micromanaging every step to providing the right context and letting them work intelligently within those boundaries.

 -->